Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Craft/Handyman/e1 - Perfected Tailoring Arts.md

 type: Simple
 ---

-Perform a repair project of any scale, and perfectly adapt something for something else that it is ill suited for.
+Perform a repair project, and perfectly adapt something for someone that it was ill suited for.

 A solar may make a home in sunken Luthe tailor-made for an Ifriti and their life around it; a series of swords perfected for swinging in the air while winged.

-This prevents any physical complications from applying to mundane items or features improved with charm.
+This prevents any physical complications from applying to mundane items or features improved with this charm.